sav-che/TL-2/Authors/Camp, Wendell Holmes (Red Camp) {std. Camp} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/item/103861#page/335/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/page/33266632) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Camp, Wendel Holmes {std.
 Camp}|first entry]] for this author

 ### Author

 \* Camp, Wendell Holmes \["Red Camp"\] (1904-1963), American botanist, born at Dayton, Ohio, studied at Ohio State University at Columbus, Ohio, with John Henry Schaffner, at the New York Botanical Garden 1936-1949, interested in economic botany and botanical nomenclature, collected in Ohio as a student, Virginia, Kentucky, Tennessee (S. Appalachians) 1936, Mexico 1936-1937, Central America 1943, on a United States mission searching for native Cinchona in Ecuador 1943-1945, left the New York Botanical Garden in 1949 travelling in North America for the industry as well as for Acad. nat.
 Sci.
-Philadelphia, at the same time curator of experimental botany, head of the department of botany at the University of Connecticut 1952-1963. (*Camp*).
+Philadelphia, at the same time curator of experimental botany, head of the department of botany at the University of Connecticut 1952-1963.
+**Abbreviated name**: *Camp*

 #### Herbarium and types